• Skip to primary navigation

 How long does it take to build credit from scratch?

 It can take a long time to build credit from scratch.
-You won’t receive your first FICO score until you’ve had a line of credit for at least 6 months, although you’ll receive your first VantageScore as soon as any activity is added to your credit report (typically 1 month after you open your first credit account).
-10 11
+There’s no minimum age for building credit, but you won’t receive your first FICO score until you’ve had a line of credit for at least 6 months.
+10 You’ll receive your first VantageScore as soon as any activity is added to your credit report (typically 1 month after you open your first credit account).
+11

 You might expect your first credit score to start at 300 (the lowest possible credit score in the standard VantageScore and FICO models), but it usually won’t be that low.
 If you follow the tips above, you can begin taking advantage of the benefits of good credit early on, although your score will usually improve as the length of your credit history increases and you demonstrate your creditworthiness.